mshanGithub/msbotframework/Orchestrator/docs/FAQ.md

 Primary scenario currently supported is routing/dispatching (intent only).
 We are working on supporting entities extraction for future releases.

+### Can Orchestrator be used from Composer?
+Yes.
+Follow documentation [here][13] to use Orchestrator as recognizer in Composer.

 ### Can you use both Orchestrator and LUIS in the same bot?
 Yes, definitely.
 You could use Orchestrator (OrchestratorRecognizer) to route incoming utterances to the right child applications (i.e., LUISRecognizer, QnAMakerRecognizer).